On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: A graph sum formula for

 \section{A graph sum formula for $\mathsf{h}_g$}

 Recall from the introduction that

 denotes the generating function for the weight zero equivariant Euler characteristics of the moduli spaces $\cH_{g, n}$.
 In this section we will prove Theorem \ref{mainthm:FrobChar}, thus establishing our sum-over-graphs formula for $\mathsf{h}_g$.
-Recall that $T_{2g + 2}$ denotes the set of isomorphism classes trees with $2g + 2$ unlabelled leaves, and each such tree $C$ has a unique graph-theoretic admissible $\ZZ/2\ZZ$-cover $P_C\to C$.
+We let $T_{2g + 2}$ denote the set of isomorphism classes of stable trees with $2g + 2$ unlabelled legs.
+When each leg is given monodromy marking equal to $1 \in \ZZ/2\ZZ$, such a tree $C$ has a unique graph-theoretic admissible $\ZZ/2\ZZ$-cover $P_C\to C$.
 Let $T_{2g + 2}^{<3}$ denote the subset of $T_{2g + 2}$ consisting of those trees such that no vertex supports more than two leaves, and for a tree $C$ we write $E_C$ for its set of edges.
 We restate Theorem \ref{mainthm:FrobChar} for convenience. \begin{customthm}{A} We have

 where $E_C$ is the set of edges of the tree $C$, $p_k = \sum_{n > 0} x_n^{k} \in \hat{\Lambda}$ is the $k$th power sum symmetric function, and $k \cdot f(P_C, \tau, k)$ is the compactly supported Euler characteristic of the set of points in $P_C$ which have orbit of length $k$, under the action of $\tau$. \end{customthm}